Life evolves and so does this bio.

 A bit about me: In sandwich form.

 I studied psychology and quasi advertising & design at New Mexico State University and Loyola Marymount University.
 I landed my first gig at 24 as a freelance art director at Bates USA West and was thrown into the fire to help re-brand Hyundai, which at that time was a virtually impossible feat.
+This job created the delusion that I was actually an art director.

-I defected from the world of casual Fridays and status meetings to create branding and marketing materials for mostly small and emerging companies, with one rule, I had to like the founder and believe in their product. (oh, and they had to pay me with money, although sometimes I got food, wine and furniture too)
+I defected from the world of casual Fridays and status meetings to create branding and marketing materials for mostly small and emerging companies, with one rule, I had to like the founder and believe in their product.
+(Oh, and they had to pay me with money, although sometimes I got food, wine and furniture too.)

 Since then I have worked with great clients ranging from Tropical Plant Wholesalers and Hospitals to Nike and even Jamón Iberico producers .

 I spent my childhood and teen summers in Colombia savoring such delights as chicken feet, chitlins and pork trotters.
-I did some time in New Mexico where I delighted in green chile posole and sopapillas, New York where I breathed in the aromas of roasted chestnuts and hot dogs and Spain where my entire universe was flipped upside down over blood sausage, paella, fabada, Jerez (sherry) and Jamón Iberico.
+I did some time in New Mexico where I delighted in green chile posole and sopapillas, New York where I breathed in the aromas of roasted chestnuts and dirty water dogs and Spain where my entire universe was flipped upside down over blood sausage, paella, fabada, Jerez (sherry) and Jamón Iberico.
 I moved my operations (office, dog, furniture and clothes) from the beach and boardwalk of southern California to San Francisco in 2006 to chase food, wine and nature.
 I don’t feel like I will every truly belong in only one place, but wherever I go, I find something I can connect with and it is usually the food.

 CHEESE, PICKLES AND MORE